mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 ### Publication credits

-Some writers have fancy credits to their name, such as a previous article published on a well-known website like Forbes or The Huffington Post.
+Some writers have fancy credits to their name, such as previous publications on a well-known website like Forbes or The Huffington Post.

-In my experience, fancy writing credits were not a meaningful signal.
-It's a good sign if another publisher liked their work enough to publish it, but I've seen several writers with .
-Articles in these publications are something of a confusing signal, because those publications generally have good editors, so if you see a writer who published a well-written article in a major publication, it might only be that good because the editor dragged it across the finish line.
+In my experience, prestigious writing credits were not a meaningful signal.
+It's a good sign if another publisher liked their work enough to publish it, but I've seen several writers with impressive credits but no ability to write.

+It's especially challenging if the candidate provides writing samples from respected publications because you can assume they had a good editor.
+If a writing candidate has a well-written article in a famous publication, it might only be that good because a talented editor dragged it across the finish line.

 ## Pitfalls to avoid